rustaceanrob/blog3/src/content/blog/09-raw-tx/index.md

 ## Context

 Some programmers adhere to the don't repeat yourself principle.
 I ignored that rule in every part of this assignment.
 In this code I construct some Bitcoin transactions from different sets of byte arrays.
 Some were signatures, others were hashes, all of them made me feel like I was in hell.
 The result of my code was a transaction that recorded my name in the Chaincode Signet blockchain.
 My name is sadly recorded as **rOB** instead of ROB in ASCII.
-You can find it [here](https://mempool.btcfoss.bitherding.com/tx/6d2e62cc7db1a88178eb4eb777f1243a9bf67e19a0f30a9f4ba80dc91097ec6a#flow=&vout=0).
 This was the week 2 exercise for the **Chaincode: Start Your Career in FOSS** program.

 ```rust
 #![allow(unused)]